 Jab steps and accelerates into routes.
 Fluid and field fast.
 Chews up ground with long strides.
 Stretches the field vertically and can run under deep throws.
 Can drive off corners, break off and work back to the quarterback.
 Can extend to pluck off his frame.
 Shows he's capable of making the spectacular grab.
 Productive despite a poor supporting cast.
-Team captain.
+Has a 38-inch vertical jump.

 Is very lean.
 Needs to bulk up and get stronger.
 Has been injured and durability could be an issue.
 Vulnerable to the jam.
 Does not separate consistently -- needs to become a more refined, deceptive route runner.
 Average burst out of breaks.
 Lets some throws into his body and drops throws he shouldn't.
 Gets out-muscled at the catch point for 50-50 balls.
 Limited run strength.
 Underpowered blocker.

 Very lean, narrow-framed, finesse "X" receiver who made an immediate impact at Colorado before knee injuries derailed his progress.
 Measurables will go a long way in determining his ultimate draft value, and his success at the next level is dependent upon his ability to make plays in the vertical passing game.
 Has a boom-or-bust element.
 Size and durability are question marks.